TonelloPhotography / Shutterstock

 Zirconium carbide coatings can be deposited using two methods, such as chemical vapor deposition (CVD) and physical vapor deposition (PVD).

 Zirconium carbide (ZrC) is a transition metal carbide characterized by:

 - Electrical conductivity

-These properties give it the potential to be a useful engineering ceramic.
+These properties of zirconium carbide make it a useful engineering ceramic.

-Like other carbides, oxidation to carbon dioxide and zirconium oxide limits its use in oxidising environments.
+Just like other carbides, the oxidation to carbon dioxide and zirconium oxide restricts the use of zirconium carbide in oxidizing environments.

 Table 1.
 Typical Physical and Mechanical Properties of Zirconium Carbide